Five Dollar Wrench

 I saw an old movie about a kid whose parents died and the whole town rallied together to adopt him.
 Aww, that's sweet.

-When my mom died, I became Tonawka's hot potato.
+When my mom died, I became Tonawa's hot potato.

 The closest thing I had to a relative was Walter, who wasn't a relative at all and hadn't been seen in months.